 A youthful, energetic, sports-inspired global brand.

-Since its introduction in the United States almost 80 years ago, IZOD has evolved from an idea sprung from the imagination of an apparel executive to a sportswear authority, becoming an American apparel institution in the process.
+Since its introduction in the United States approximately 80 years ago, IZOD has evolved into an American institution and a sportswear authority.
 IZOD has made its reputation as the standard in sportswear, with bold, colorful and energetic design.
-IZOD offers classic sportswear, athletically inspired golfwear, jeanswear, performance wear, and luxury style sport collections with the clean, youthful design aesthetic that has come to be synonymous with the brand.
+IZOD collections include classic, athletically-inspired sportswear, golfwear, jeanswear, performance wear and luxury-style sport collections with the clean, youthful design aesthetic that has come to be synonymous with the brand.

-Since our acquisition of IZOD, PVH has remained true to the brand's history of athletic-inspired and colorful style, as well as functional design.
+Since our acquisition of IZOD in 1995, we have remained true to the brand's history of athletic-inspired and colorful style, as well as functional design.
 We rebuilt the brand's prestige steadily through the remainder of the 1990s.
-With its renewed strength, the IZOD brand was licensed for new product categories, including soft home goods, leather outerwear and-going back to the brand's roots-men's tailored clothing and ties.
-A wholesale IZOD women's sportswear line was launched in 2003.
-Initially as a licensed business, we now operate the business directly.
+With its renewed strength, the IZOD brand was licensed for new product categories, including soft home goods, leather outerwear, golf apparel and, going back to the brand's roots, men's tailored clothing and ties.

-The brand has also begun to expand internationally.
-PVH has announced a strategic licensing arrangement with a Chinese partner, which has committed to distribute IZOD branded men's and women's sportswear in more than 1,000 points of sale across China, one of the world's fastest growing markets.
-The brand is also licensed to a major apparel company in India for men's sportswear and accessories, another emerging economy with significant potential.
+We have also begun to expand the brand internationally.
+We announced a strategic licensing arrangement with a Chinese partner in 2011, which has committed to distribute IZOD branded men's sportswear in more than 1,000 points of sale across China, one of the world's fastest growing markets.
+The brand is also licensed to a major apparel company in India, another emerging economy with significant potential, for men's sportswear and accessories.
+We currently have 29 licensing agreements for IZOD, seven of which are international.
+The current licensees currently operate 39 free-standing stores.